bojko108/terrain-profile/README.md

 # terrain-profile

-Calculates and draws a terrain profile
+Calculates a terrain profile from GeoJSON or array of coordinates.
+The terrain profile can be drawn as SVG using [d3](https://www.npmjs.com/package/d3).
+Input data must have elevation values calculated as the calculator only calculates profile statistics based on the input data.

 ## Install